alexnm/house-moldovan-blog/src/posts/spotlights/angkor-wat.md

 layout: layouts/spotlight.njk
 pageTitle: Exploring the Temples of Angkor Wat
 subTitle: Make the most out of your trip to 🇰🇭Cambodia's crown jewel
 headline: So you have a single day to visit this magnificent site?
-There's a lot of ground to cover, way too many spots you don't want to miss, so here are a few tips about how to organize your trip.
+There's a lot of ground to cover and way too many spots you don't want to miss, so here are a few tips about how to organize your trip.
 coverThumb: /img/cambodia/angkor-wat.jpg
 coverImage: /img/cambodia/angkor-wat.jpg
 region: 🌏 Siem Reap, Cambodia